hazelcast/hazelcast-jet/site/docs/api/stateless-transforms.md

 ## mapUsingService

-This tranforms takes and input, and performs a mapping using a _service_ object.
+This transform takes an input, and performs a mapping using a _service_ object.
 The service object could represent an external HTTP-based service, or some library which is loaded and initialized during runtime (such as a machine learning model).